sprout-family/hateoas/README.md

 [Linked Data][1], and instead creating mappings from other formats to this kind of data model.

-We just want to make it easier to describe and work with 'JSON + links'-style$ formats.
+We just want to make it easier to describe and work with 'JSON + links'-style formats.

 What the library actually does